 Friends and Family

-For many older people, family, friends, and neighbors are the biggest source of help.
+For many older people, family, friends, and neighbors are the biggest source of daily help.
 Talk with your loved one about what they think their needs are, consult with other family members who are involved, and ask your friends and neighbors if they have ever hired a caregiver.
 These steps will help you get a better idea of what specific services could be useful and which agencies in your area are reputable.

 Community and Local Government Resources